 Apple trees in confined gardens near large towns, are often infested with "American blight," aphis lanigera; this makes its appearance on the trees generally towards the middle of summer, like patches of cotton wool.
-There are many remedies given for this pest; the most efficacious I have yet found is soft soap diluted with water to a thin paste, and applied with an old painter's brush.
+There are many remedies given for this pest; the most efficacious I have yet found is soft soap dissolved in soft water, one pound to the gallon, or the Gishurst Compound, sold by Price's Candle Company, in the same proportion, and applied with an old painter's brush.
 About two days after the application the trees must be well syringed with clean water.

-Many remedies, such as train oil, spirits of tar, &c., are apt to injure the trees; it must be recollected that soft soap will turn the leaves brown -in fact, kill them; but it need not be applied to them, as the aphis generally fixes itself on the branches.
+Many remedies, such as train oil, spirits of tar, &c., are apt to injure the trees; it must be recollected that soft soap will turn the leaves brown-in fact, kill them; but it need not be applied to them, as the aphis generally fixes itself on the branches.